JonathanRoth13/JonathanRoth13/README.md

 Hello, and welcome to my profile!

 I graduated from RIT in May 2022 with a B.S. in computer science.
 I have professional experience in software development and business intelligence.
-I am I am particularly enthusiastic about artificial intelligence, computer vision, and data mining.
+I am particularly enthusiastic about artificial intelligence, computer vision, and data mining.

 I have had two previous internships at Tyber Medical where I worked as a Business Intelligence Associate.
 I am grateful for the opportunity that I had to learn about medical device manufacturing and to be emerged in a professional environment.